Courses I’m Currently Teaching:

 - Interrogating Narratives: Indigenous and Black Place-Stories in Washington, DC.
 Sept.
 2022.
 Heritage Faculty Scholarship Series

-- Mellon Mays Guest Lecturer, Heritage University.
+- Mellon Mays Foundation, Guest Lecturer, Heritage University.

 - Where They Walked: Langston Hughes & Contemporaries.
 Dec.
 2020/Jan.
 2022.